Fast, Easy, and Scientifically Trusted TEWL Meter

 FAQs

-Transepidermal water loss (TEWL) is the amount of water that evaporates through the skin.
-It is one of the most important indicators of skin barrier function.
-High TEWL levels signal barrier damage, which is linked to conditions such as eczema, psoriasis, and irritant dermatitis.
-Measuring TEWL provides objective data for dermatology, cosmetics testing, and skin research.
+Transepidermal water loss (TEWL) is the amount of water that passively evaporates through the skin and is widely recognized as one of the most important indicators of skin barrier function.
+Elevated TEWL values may indicate impaired barrier integrity and are commonly associated with conditions such as eczema, psoriasis, irritant dermatitis, and damaged skin.
+TEWL measurements provide objective data for dermatological research, cosmetic efficacy testing, pharmaceutical studies, and skin barrier assessment.

 Working on skin hydration measurements instead of TEWL?
 See Delfin's skin hydration testing devices.